GonkieDev/phoenix_engine/README.md

 Phoenix engine is a rendering engine.
 It is a thin layer of abstraction for Vulkan.
 It also provides platform independent input.

 ## TODOs:
+- !!!!
+FIX PXMemoryArenaAllocate, needs to be aligned properly
 - vulkan setup
 - vulkan custom allocator
 - memory logging